Alan-R/rust-nanoprobe/README.md

 # What are the architectural components of the Assimilation software?
-Each Assimilation installation consists of a central Collective Management Authority (CMA) and a large number of active agents called nanoprobes Nanoprobes act under the direction of the CMA.
+Each Assimilation installation consists of a central Collective Management Authority (CMA) and a large number of active agents called nanoprobes.
+Nanoprobes act strictly under the direction of the CMA.
-This document primarily provides details about nanoprobes.
+This README primarily provides details about nanoprobes, and discussions of how the CMA works, and how it uses nanoprobes are outside the scope of this README.

 # What Is a nanoprobe?
 A nanoprobe is an active agent that is widely distributed across the network